ekandreas/phpgrid/readme.md

 ?><!DOCTYPE html>
 ```

-* Now place a shortcode [phpgrid] in your post or page HTML-editor and the grid with wp_users should be listed in the frontend.
+* Place a shortcode [phpgrid] in your post or page HTML-editor and the grid with wp_users should be listed in the frontend.

 ## Contact
 Please feel free to contact me at Twitter @EkAndreas for further questions and feedback!